Prosper d'Épinay: Early life

+Career

 In 1857, he decided to pursue a career in art and settled permanently in Paris; studying sculpture in the studios of Jean-Pierre Dantan and finding himself attracted to 18th century art.
 It was at that time that he also began to draw caricatures.
 Thanks to a scholarship, he was able to study at the French Academy in Rome, where he made studies of Classical sculpture under the tutelage of Luigi Amici (1817-1897), who created the statue at the tomb of Pope Gregory XVI.
 He eventually chose to settle in Rome and open a studio on the Via Sistina, which he operated until 1912.